stolostron/rhacm-docs/release_notes/known_issues.md

 ### Application channels require unique namespaces
 <!--1.0.0:2311-->

-Creating a channel in the same namespace can cause errors with the hub cluster.
+Creating more than one channel in the same namespace can cause errors with the hub cluster.

-For instance, namespace `charts-v1` is used by the installer, so do not create any additional channels in `charts-v1`.
+For instance, namespace `charts-v1` is used by the installer as a Helm type channel, so do not create any additional channels in `charts-v1`.
 Ensure that you create your channel in a unique namespace.

-For technical preview, all channels need an individual namespace, except GitHub channels, which can share a namespace with another channel.
+For technical preview, all channels need an individual namespace, except GitHub channels, which can share a namespace with andother GitHub channel.
 See the process for [Managing channels](../manage_applications/managing_channels.md) for more information.

 ## Security known issues